Vortex: OpenCL Compatible RISC-V Based GPGPU (Part 1)

 blackbox.sh in the

-ci folder.
+ci directory.
 The above four simulation methods can be switched using command line arguments.

 Similarly, using command line arguments of